cysouw/diathesis/text/c06_adverbials.md

 ### [ N ] Nominative + reflexive + adverbial

-The obligatory reflexive verb *sich benehmen* 'to behave' also obligatorily needs an adverbial constituent to describe how to behave [@next a,b], except in imperatives [@next c] and in some light verb constructions [@next d], both of which have a conversational implicature of 'good' behavior.
+The obligatory reflexive verb *sich benehmen* 'to behave' also preferably needs an adverbial constituent to describe how to behave [@next a,b], except in imperatives [@next c] and in some light verb constructions [@next d].
+Without an adverbial all uses have a conversational implicature of 'good' behavior.
 Note that there is a completely different meaning of *benehmen* without reflexive *sich*, meaning 'to deprive of' [@next e].

 ::: ex
 a.
 Ich benehme mich anständig.
-b. ^* Ich benehme mich.
+b. ^^?^ Ich benehme mich.
 c.
 Benimm dich!
 d.
 Ich weiß mich zu benehmen.
 e.
 Der Schreck benimmt ihm den Atem.